UK national selection for the Eurovision Song Contest

 Eurovision: You Decide is the most recent name of a BBC television programme that was broadcast annually to select the 's entry for the Eurovision Song Contest.
 The show had previously gone under several other names, including Festival of British Popular Songs (1957), Eurovision Song Contest British Final (1959–1960), The Great British Song Contest (1996–1999), Eurovision: Making Your Mind Up (2004–2007), Eurovision: Your Decision (2008), and Eurovision: Your Country Needs You (2009–2010), but was known, for most of its history, as A Song for Europe (1961–1995, 2000–2003).

 The selection process, originally broadcast on BBC One, has varied between selecting both the performer and song, or just the song in some years, and has been hosted by a variety of presenters over the years.
 For most years the public has been able to vote for the winner, in the past with postcard voting, where the viewers sent postcards with their vote to the BBC, but more recently televoting and online.
 In 2009 and 2010, the singer was chosen by a public vote and the song internally selected.

 The most recent name and format, Eurovision: You Decide, was adopted in 2016, as between 2011 and 2015 the UK representative had been internally selected by the BBC, resulting in the televised selection show being suspended.
 The 2016 edition of You Decide was broadcast on BBC Four, while the You Decide editions between 2017 and 2019 were aired on BBC Two.
-In September 2019, the You Decide format was dropped in favour of a return to the internal selection method, in which BBC Studios partners with a music company (BMG in 2020 and 2021, and TaP since 2022) to select and produce its entry.
+In September 2019, the You Decide format was dropped in favour of a return to the internal selection method, in which BBC Studios partners with a music company (BMG in 2020 and 2021, and TaP in 2022 and 2023) to select and produce its entry.
+The internal selection process continues to be used as of 2025.